Accessibility

 Notifications

-• All notifications of correct or incorrect answers are provided both aurally and textually
+• Notifications of correct or incorrect answers are provided both aurally and textually

 • Our design minimizes unintentional actions by the user